pegnet/docs/whitepaper.md

 The first mitigation strategy is the selection of the LXR hash algorithm.
 As existing miners of other crypto projects are not yet using this algorithm there will be a time lag before members outside the direct PegNet community are likely to join as Oracle Miners.
 The second mitigation method is to achieve a wide distribution of Oracle miners in order to place a sufficient amount of Hash power on the PegNet at the time of launch to ensure good actors who are interested in the success of the PegNet system are the earliest adopters.

 ##### 2. Imbalance of Burned vs Mined Pegged Tokens
 There are two legitimate ways to generate pegged tokens in the PegNet system.
-Firstly to burn FCT into pFCT and the second is to mine PNT as an Oracle and convert the resulting PNT into any pegged token.
+Firstly to burn FCT into pFCT and the second is to mine PEG as an Oracle and convert the resulting PEG into any pegged token.
 It seems likely that the amount of hashpower that will be attracted to the PegNet will be in proportion to the amount of Pegged Tokens that are generated.
 This may be an incorrect assumption, but as an experimental system it will be interesting to see the balance that develops between users generating pegged tokens via FCT burning or Oracle Mining.

 Because mining is more time and labor consuming than burning FCT into pFCT and converting to other PegNet tokens, it would expected that the majority of the assets will be generated via burning.
-However this also depends on how the market values the PNT token which is rewarded to the Oracle Miners.
+However this also depends on how the market values the PEG token which is rewarded to the Oracle Miners.

 For mitigation of this risk, the PegNet community can encourage exchanges, traders and arbitrators to create a healthy and consistent volume of Pegged Tokens created via burning and flowing onto and off of exchanges.
 Arbitrageurs will use tokens most above their reference value to sell to buy tokens most below their reference value as that provides the most gain.
-At the end of the day, PNT becomes the fall back asset for arbitrage as it’s peg is set to the market price and thus will always be very close to the PegNet value for PNT as it comes from the market.
-Demand for PNT will be driven by arbitrage and scarcity, as it never has to be liquidated as PNT on the markets.
-Both FCT and PNT will serve as gateways into the PegNet.
-FCT when the market is growing, and PNT if the market contracts or is stable for the PegNet.
+At the end of the day, PEG becomes the fall back asset for arbitrage as it’s peg is set to the market price and thus will always be very close to the PegNet value for PEG as it comes from the market.
+Demand for PEG will be driven by arbitrage and scarcity, as it never has to be liquidated as PEG on the markets.
+Both FCT and PEG will serve as gateways into the PegNet.
+FCT when the market is growing, and PEG if the market contracts or is stable for the PegNet.